-Neuro-developmental therapy is a very gentle, movement-based, non-talking therapy, which gradually reduces social, emotional, behavioural, sensory and learning challenges.
+Move2Connect is a very gentle, movement and music-based therapy.
+It is a non-talking therapy, which gradually reduces social, emotional, behavioural, sensory and learning challenges.

 Our development in early childhood is similar to walking up a flight of stairs: we take one step at a time in order to progress to the next.
 We can skip steps, but this is not the most efficient way for our brains to develop and make the connections necessary to function in life without challenges.

-Primitive reflex integration can help people discover the developmental steps that they have missed by showing the central nervous system what it should have done first time around, making new higher brain connections.
+Primitive reflex integration can help people discover the developmental steps that they have missed by showing the central nervous system what it should have done first time around, and making new, higher brain connections.

 Those with behavioural, emotional, postural or learning challenges all have one thing in common: they have a prevalence of active primitive reflexes.
 These are the reflexes we are all born with, which should have disappeared within the first two years of our lives, as we progress through the “typical” milestones, such as rolling, sitting, crawling, etc, within the “typical” window of development.
 If we do not integrate these primitive reflexes, they remain “retained” in our systems causing various challenges throughout life.

 By using a combination of specific foetal and infant movement patterns, sometimes alongside a specially designed sound programme, it is possible to “reboot” the nervous system, giving you a second chance to meet those developmental milestones.